nitzansaar/tictactoeMCTS/README.md

 - Add early stopping based on performance

 ### 📋 Milestone 6: Scaling to Larger Boards & Evaluation (Not Started - Due 11/11/2025)
-- Generalize to 5×5 K=4 boards
+- Generalize to 5×5 K=4 boards (should eventually work N by N K in a row)
 - Collect quantitative results
 - Compare against baselines
 - Measure strategic depth